PhiclubIISERM/jekyll-TeXt-theme/_posts/2023-03-28-GCE-Winners.md

 We are excited to announce the winners of the various competitions held under the Grand Canonical Ensemble!
 We hope you all had a great time participating in the events and honing your skills.

-Without further ado, here are the winners of each event:
+Without further ado, here are the winners of each event<!--more-->:

 ### Pictionary
 **1st place** - Sachin, Vignesh <br>